microsoft/fluentui/docs/react-v9/contributing/rfcs/react-components/convergence/z-index-handling.md

 The creation of a global z-index system will help to standardize the values across the library, making it easier to manage and avoid conflicts between components.
 This system will also provide a way to easily override the z-index values for custom components and applications.

+## Research

+### CSS Isolation and stacking context

+[CSS Isolation](https://developer.mozilla.org/en-US/docs/Web/CSS/isolation) is a new feature that allows developers to create a new stacking context for an element.
+This means that the element and its children will be rendered isolated from the rest of the page.
+This can be useful explicitly for components that require a z-index control.
+The problem for our case is that we render most of our components that require a z axis control in a portal, which by itself creates a new stacking context.
+For the elements rendered in a portal, the z-index is relative to the portal element and we need a way to define the priority of them.

 ## Layering/elevation concept

 As stated by [Fluent 2 design guidelines](https://fluent2.microsoft.design/elevation), objects/components have a defined elevation value to express its importance and create the sense of hierarchy of layers.
 These layers should have well defined shadow and z-axis values.
 Currently, the library have [shadows already defined](https://github.com/marcosmoura/fluentui/blob/943d1f166c5929ff65a683fbed3885434f16f2b9/packages/tokens/src/utils/shadows.ts#L6), but lacking the z-axis values.